 This practice also helps build with building an accurate knowledge base of what tasks may take additional hours, which allows MAMMOTH XR to create more accurate estimates.

 Time report in Paymo

-Since they’ve implemented this system from day 1, the team rarely runs into problems.
-Matt admits to also running regular audits.
-Either in the form of time reports, mostly for project post mortems and getting a better grasp of where they stand with certain milestones.
+Since they’ve implemented this system from day one, the team rarely runs into problems.
+Matt admits to also running regular audits—in the form of time reports—mostly for project post mortems and a better grasp of where they stand with certain milestones.
 Or, random check-ins on tasks and the notes added to them.